stefanphp/PHP-Functions/README.md

 # PHP-Functions

-PHP class database for inserting images into pre-created or custom table, also creating thumbnails of images is also possible vie getThumb() function.
+PHP class database for inserting images into pre-created or custom table.
+Creating thumbnails from images is supported via getThumb() function.

+__WIP__